ionic-team/ionic-docs/docs/api/toast.md

 `ion-toast` has `aria-live="polite"` and `aria-atomic="true"` set by default.

-`aria-live` causes screen readers to announce the content of the toast when it is presented.
+`aria-live` causes screen readers to announce the content of the toast when it is updated.
 However, since the attribute is set to `'polite'`, screen readers generally do not interrupt the current task.
 Developers can customize this behavior by using the `htmlAttributes` property to set `aria-live` to `'assertive'`.
-This will cause screen readers to immediately notify the user when a toast is presented, potentially interrupting any previous updates.
+This will cause screen readers to immediately notify the user when a toast is updated, potentially interrupting any previous updates.

 `aria-atomic="true"` is set to ensure that the entire toast is announced as a single unit.
 This is useful when dynamically updating the content of the toast as it prevents screen readers from announcing only the content that has changed.